-Course title & Code Credits Credit distributi course on of the Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) BP-DSC06: 4 3 0 1 as per admission NA GENETIC ENGINEERING guidelines
+Course title & Credits Credit distributi on of the Eligibility Pre-requisite

+Code course criteria of the course

+Lecture Tutorial Practical/ (if any)

+Practice

+BP-DSC06: 4 3 0 1 as per NA

+admission

+GENETIC guidelines

+ENGINEERING -

 - The major objective of the course is to teach students various approaches to conducting genetic engineering for biological research applications and in biotechnology industries. - To make students capable of analyzing, altering, and recombining different types of DNA fragments and sequences. - To equip students with detailed knowledge of various techniques and tools used in the field of genetic engineering and their application in the generation of products of commercial use in health, agriculture, industrial, and research sectors.